Getting to Grips with

 Made of either hardwood or hard plastic, these salt water fishing lures are made to resemble baitfish.
 Also known as crankbait lures, they come in two guises - deep diving crankbaits and lipless crankbaits.

-Some fishing plugs are designed to operate on the surface, whilst others are capable of running sub-surface at depths of up to 30ft.
+Some fishing plugs are designed to operate on the surface, whilst others - like the one shown here - are capable of running sub-surface at depths of up to 30ft.

 So, following on from my miserable attempt to define them collectively, let's sort them into groups and look at these saltwater jigs in turn.

-Also known as 'pirks', these shiny metal jigs are must be hydrodynamically efficient if they are to perform as intended.
+Also known as 'pirks' in the UK, these shiny metal jigs are must be hydrodynamically efficient if they are to perform as intended.

 Used on their own, or at the end of a string of snooded lighter jigs, they're a firm favourite of anglers fishing deep wreck and reef marks.